konstin/github-wikidata-bot/README.md

 and paste it to a file called `github_oath_token.txt`.
 Then run this script in a terminal and enter the password for your bot account.

-Note that this script uses a http cache for github responsres with the "LastModified" heuristic, so you might need to clear the cache manually if you want the really latest version.
+Note that this script uses a http cache for GitHub responses with the "LastModified" heuristic, so you might need to clear the cache manually if you want the really latest version.

 ## Implementation notes

-First, a SPARQL query gathers all the free software projects in Wikidata which have a GitHub repository specified in their statements.
+First, a SPARQL query gathers all the free software projects in Wikidata which have a GitHub repository specified in the [source code repository][repo-property] property.
-For each entry, a cached request to the github API is made, which is authenticated by the OAuth key.
+For each entry, a cached request to the GitHub API is made, which is authenticated by the OAuth key.
 The wikidata entries are then inserted using a "exists or insert" logic.
 For each entry, the GitHub api link is added as reference.